ktorn/completium-landing/docs/dapp-first/first7.md

 ## Smart Contracts

-Write your own smart contract with <a href='https://archetype-lang.org/'>Archetype</a>, a high-level domain-specific language with all Michelson features, plus exclusive features (new types, state machine design, ...) to ease development, tests and formal verification.
+Write your own smart contract with <a href='https://archetype-lang.org/'>Archetype</a>, a high-level generic purpose language for smart contracts on Tezos.
+It provides with all Michelson features, plus exclusive features (new types, state machine design, ...) to ease development, tests and formal verification.

 Archetype comes with a convenient set of <a href='https://github.com/edukera/try-archetype#smart-contracts-base' target='_blank'>contract examples</a> to start with.
 Scan it, select the one to start from, and adapt it to your needs.
 Learn the Archetype language with a eight steps online tutorial: